Stupid Things About "The Trial of a Time Lord”

 2. The only explanation given by production documents for why the trial is taking place on a space station is that “The Doctor is not very popular on his home planet of Gallifrey.”
 Well, fair enough then.

 3. The Village of the Free is an actual living-history museum, the Butser Ancient Farm Project, a site for the reconstruction of prehistoric and ancient Roman architecture.

-4. The Free, however, appear to have no social infrastructure at all; in their village we see no blacksmiths, no weavers, nobody engaged in gathering or farming-related activities bar one woman in Episode 2 with a mortar and pestle.
+4. The Free, however, appear to have no social infrastructure at all; in their village we see no blacksmiths, no weavers, nobody engaged in gathering or farming-related activities bar one woman in Part Two with a mortar and pestle.
 The suspicion thus forms that they are in fact a tribe entirely composed of primitive supporting artists.

 5. There’s something entertainingly Philip K. Dick about the idea of small tribes of people living in different Underground stations, jealously guarding a few books from years past.
 Some miles to the west of Marb Station, the people of Chancery Lane Station are no doubt worried about the theft of their precious copy of The Devil Wears Prada.

 6. There are no animals on Ravalox.
 This flies in the face of everything we know about how ecology works.

 7. However, the whole underground-technocrats/overground-primitives idea had at that point been done by everyone from H. G. Wells to Monica Hughes, so when the scenario is finally revealed midway through Part One, the heart does rather sink somewhat.

 8. “Revelation of the Daleks” Recyclingwatch, Iteration One: The Doctor and Peri arrive on a planet, represented by the Queen Elizabeth Country Park, in the middle of some unusual precipitation, they wander around grousing at each other while watched by hidden observers, and then at the end of the episode, the Doctor gets a rock dropped on him.